 Importance of Net Book Value

 Net book value is among the most common financial metrics around.
 It is especially true when used to help give value to a company – either for the company’s own accounting records, if the company is considering liquidation, or if another company is considering taking over the business.

-It’s also important to understand that NBV is affected by how rapidly depreciation is reported and calculated by a company.
-Depreciation is always accumulated, however, some companies choose to accelerate depreciation.
+It’s also important to understand that NBV is affected by the depreciation method used by a company.
+Depreciation is always accumulated, and netted against the asset to get the NBV.

-In such a case, the NBV will be significantly lower than the market value for the first few years of the asset’s useful life, as the asset is still in good working condition and retains its value.
+Normally the NBV is significantly lower than the market value for the first few years of the asset’s useful life, as the asset is still in good working condition and retains its value.
 NBV is incredibly important for a company to know.
 It makes for fairer and more accurate accounting records and helps to express a true approximation of the company’s total value.

 We hope you’ve enjoyed reading CFI’s explanation of Net Book Value.
 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources listed below: